Vous êtes ici

 At the closing session attended by representatives of the Senegalese President, the AfDB Governor for Cote d’Ivoire, African ministers, the diplomatic corps and the international media, among others, AfDB President, Donald Kaberuka, expressed his satisfaction with the results obtained and the ideas and proposals “that will inspire us in the coming years”.

-Essentially, the key points of the 44th Annual meetings included a proposal for the AfDB to initiate discussions on the Bank’s Sixth General Capital increase; guidelines to special attention to the continent’s poorest countries in reviewing the increase; the need for the Bank Group to prioritize its medium- and long-term governance strategy, the private sector, climate change and the environments as well as infrastructure financing.
+Essentially, the key points of the 44th Annual meetings included a proposal for the AfDB to initiate discussions on the Bank’s Sixth General Capital increase, and in reviewing the capital increase, special attention should be paid to the poorest countries.
+The meetings also addressed the need for the Bank Group to prioritize its medium- and long-term governance strategy, the private sector, climate change and the environment as well as infrastructure financing.
 On that note, Mr. Kaberuka thanked donor countries for their availability and for maintaining their commitment to assist poor countries in their development efforts.

 In their various interventions, AfDB governors commended Bank Group management for the initiative it took to help its regional members countries cope with the current crisis.
 Accepting messages of appreciation from various delegates at the meeting, Mr. Kaberuka acknowledged contributions by the institution’s top management and staff.